Sethegrossman/Machine-Learning/README.md

-# A collection of ML projects
+# A collection of projects

 ### The files in this repo are examples of Machine Learning projects I have worked on.